-It is possible (but unlikely) that primary wave 4 is over at the high of 1,345.22.
+It is possible that primary wave 4 is over at the high of 1,345.22.
 This wave count still requires confirmation with a clear breach of the (B)-(D) trend line on this daily chart.

 If primary wave 4 is over then primary wave 5 downwards would reach equality in length with primary wave 1 at 956.97.
 Primary wave 1 was a remarkably brief 3 weeks duration.
 I would expect primary wave 5 to last some months, and is already longer than one month.

 The only structure which fits for minor wave 1 is a leading contracting diagonal.
 While leading diagonals are not rare, they are not very common either.
 This slightly reduces the probability of this wave count.

 Within diagonals the second and fourth waves are commonly between 0.66 to 0.81 the prior wave.
 Here minute wave ii is 0.61 the length of minute wave i, just a little shorter than the common length, slightly reducing the probability of this wave count.
 Minute wave iv is 0.66 the length of minute wave iii, just within the common length.